Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/6-Hash_Based_Data_Structures/Hash_Based_Data_Structures.slides.md

 ## Proofs

-- The root or head hash is a commitment to the entire data structure
+- The root or head hash is a commitment to the entire data structure.
-- Generate a proof by expanding some but not all hashes
+- Generate a proof by expanding some but not all hashes.

 ---